-Example A TDA Learning Progression Annotat Student Response Reading Comprehension: Meeting "The Caged Bird" is by the poet Maya Angelou.
-Her poem entails the lives of two. birds-one that is free and another that is trapped inside its cage.
+Example A TDA Learning Progression Annotations Student Response Reading Comprehension: Meeting "The Caged Bird" is by the poet Maya Angelou.
+Her poem entails the lives of two birds-one that is free and another that is trapped inside its cage.
 The poet's word choice and figurative language forms the theme of the poem.
-The theme shown throughout the poem is that 'Having hope fuels perseverance.'
+The theme shown throughout the poem is that 'Having hope fuels perseverance'.
 (Theme-the central message in a passage; Figurative Language-Language that uses words or expressions with a meaning that is different from the literal interpretation.)
 Reading the stanzas about the caged bird, the one thing he does appears every stanza. "his wings are clipped and his feet are tied so he opens his throat to sing.
 The caged bird sings with a fearful trill of things unknown but longed for still and his tune is heard on the distant hill for the caged bird sings of freedom."
 The repetition of these two sentences are crucial to the theme of this piece.
-When reading about the caged bird, the image given by the An understanding of the prompt is demonstrated in the introduction by identifying word choice and figurative language as a means of conveying the theme.
-These expectations are demonstrated throughout the response. crucial to the theme of this piece.
 When reading about the caged bird, the image given by the word choice is cruel and unpleasant.
-Despite such descriptions, at the end,the caged bird's hope of one day being free is powerful.
+Despite such descriptions, at the end, the caged bird's hope of one day being free is powerful.
 So powerful that even though he is bound, he uses the last option he has left-his voice- to continue singing of freedom again and again.
 With the poem focusing on a free and trapped bird-the entire poem is a metaphor for freedom.
 "A free bird leaps on the back of the wind and floats downstream till the current ends and dips his wing in the orange sun rays and dares to claim the sky."
 "But a bird that stalks down his narrow cage can seldom see through his bars of rage" The free bird has freedom given to him and doesn't know the luxury he has.
-The caged bird on the other hand has not the chance of being free, yet he relies on the hope of freedom to keep him going on to Relevant key details (as evidence about the descriptions) are included throughout the essay.
-The key details support the inferences made about the theme and demonstrate an understanding of the poem. the day that he is able to fly without restraint.
-Analysis: Meeting To conclude, the poet's choice of words and figurative language helps to develop the theme of "having hope fuels perseverance."
+The caged bird on the other hand has not the chance of being free, yet he relies on the hope of freedom to keep him going on to the day that he is able to fly without restraint.
+To conclude, the poet's choice of words and figurative language helps to develop the theme of "having hope fuels persevance."
 The repetition of certain lines and the uses of metaphors really bring home that message.
-Though, thinking that the poem is solely about birds is thinking from face value.
-When actually, the birds are also metaphors and represent a person who is trapped and another who is free.
-While the piece itself doesn't say what kind of 'cage' the bird is in, the cage could be slavery, abuse, or an addiction.
-The student quotes specific lines that appear in two stanzas as text evidence.
+Though, thinking that the poem An understanding of the prompt is demonstrated in the introduction by identifying word choice and figurative language as a means of conveying the theme.
+These expectations are demonstrated throughout the response.
+Relevant key details (as evidence about the descriptions) are included throughout the essay.
+The key details support the inferences made about the theme and demonstrate an understanding of the poem.
+Analysis: Meeting The student quotes specific lines that appear in two stanzas as text evidence.
 An insightful inference is made about these lines (the image given by word choice is cruel and unpleasant) and then describes how the caged bird's singing of freedom demonstrates its perseverance.
-Although this is not specifically stated in the paragraph, the student implies this point by identifying the repetition used by the poet to demonstrate the connection of the word choice to the theme.
+Although this is not specifically stated in the paragraph, the student implies this point by identifying the repetition used by the poet to demonstrate the connection of the word choice to